Vecchia Gaussian Processes: on probabilistic and statistical properties: Proof of the lemmas and theorems in Section and

 where $\lfloor z/2 \rfloor$ denotes the lower integer part of each coordinate of $z/2$.
 We note that in the second case, $k[j]=0$ for even $z[j]$ and $k[j]=1$ for odd $z[j]$, $j=1,...,d$.
 The operator $P$ can be thought of as the polynomial interpolation operator at $k/2$ given the function values $ \bm{f}(z+\mr{pa}(k/2))$ at the corresponding parent set $\mr{pa}(k/2)$.

-\paragraph{Alignment with infinite grid} This part aligns an arbitrarily function $f$ defined on the finite grid $\tilde{\X}_n$ with an appropriate function $f'$ defined on an infinite grid $\mathbb{Z}^d$, such that under proper scaling, these two functions obtain the same polynomial interpolation over the grid.
+\paragraph{Alignment with infinite grid} This part aligns an arbitrarily function $f$ defined on the finite grid $\tilde{\X}_n$ with an appropriate function $f'$ defined on the infinite grid $\mathbb{Z}^d$, such that, under proper scaling, both functions yield the same polynomial interpolation over the grid.

-Specifically, for all $0\le j_1\le j_2\le\eta(n)-1$ and $f\in\ell^{1}(\tilde{\N}_{j_1})$, the objective of this paragraph is to find an integer $j_3\in\mathbb{N}$ satisfying $j_1\le j_3\le j_2$ and a function $f'\in\ell^1(\mathbb{Z}^d)$, such that
+Specifically, for all $0\le j_1\le j_2\le\eta(n)-1$ and $f\in L_(\tilde{\N}_{j_1})$, the objective of this paragraph is to find an integer $j_3\in\mathbb{N}$ satisfying $j_1\le j_3\le j_2$ and a function $f'\in L_1(\mathbb{Z}^d)$, such that

 and

 First, let us consider the case $j_0\leq j_1$ and define